kauefraga/pavus/README.md

 ## Key Features

-Here's what I'll be working on, what to expect

 - Preview your markdown with hot reloading out-of-the-box
 - Just a single binary with all the batteries included
 - Tailored DX: descriptive messages, interactive mode, flags and colorful outputs